 - 12.1.8.
 SWQ lies to the south west of the City of Lincoln to the south of the existing built up area of North Hykeham and to the east and north of South Hykeham Fosseway and South Hykeham Village, well located for access to Lincoln and the A46.
 It is close to employment opportunities at Teal Park, St Modwen Park (formerly Network 46), North Hykeham and Lincoln City Centre.
 Some local services are available close to parts of the development with a wider range of facilities available in the centre of North Hykeham and into the City of Lincoln. - 12.1.9.
-SWQ will be a masterplanned SUE with an agreed Broad Concept Plan.
+SWQ will be a masterplanned SUE with an agreed Broad Concept Plan and set of design codes.
 It will be developed up to the existing North Hykeham settlement boundary and down to the line of the proposed North Hykeham Relief Road, whilst respecting the setting and character of South Hykeham Village.
 This will be achieved by ensuring a physical separation is maintained between the SUE and the village with open space running east west along the line of the existing beck. - 12.1.10.
-Key features of this development include: - Approximately 2,000 homes (with the majority being delivered in the plan period) linked to delivery of the first phase of the North Hykeham Relief Road.
-Development will not prejudice the potential to deliver the remainder of the bypass or to dual the bypass in the future: - Approximately 5ha of additional employment land to compliment and expand the existing provision at the Boundary Lane Enterprise Park;
+Key features of this development include: - Approximately 2,000 homes (with the majority being delivered in the plan period) linked to the delivery of the North Hykeham Relief Road.